-Detail: An evolving project, currently including a long form organ piece created at Het Orgelpark, Amsterdam in 2020; a collaboration with a French choral ensemble; and an electronic piece created at MONOM Berlin.
+Detail: An evolving project, currently including a long form organ piece created at Het Orgelpark, Amsterdam in 2020; a collaboration with a French choral ensemble; and a spatial sound work create on 4DSOUND’s spatial system.

 Background: The idea for the project came out of our interest in the artistic and compositional possibilities presented by the unique surround-sound environment at MONOM, an electronic spatial sound studio and performance venue in Berlin which treats each note or sound as an object in a volume of space – much like composing for and playing an analogue pipe organ.

 One of the early influences on contemporary electronic music was dub reggae – the practice of taking a reggae song and making an electronic version which becomes something quite different in both character and effect.
 We are motivated to discover how the same process – taking an acoustic composition and reworking it electronically – will work for organ music.

 We therefore imagined a project in which a composer first creates an acoustic composition at Het Orgelpark – a former church in Amsterdam which now houses 9 restored organs, and which has been described by a composer as being like ‘Disneyland for organists’.